I Vitelloni: Critical response

-Screened in competition at the 14th Venice International Film Festival on 26 August 1953, the film was awarded the Silver Lion by Italian poet Eugenio Montale who headed the jury, along with a public ovation and acclaim from the majority of critics.
+Screened in competition at the 14th Venice International Film Festival on 26 August 1953, the film received the Silver Lion from the poet Eugenio Montale, who headed the jury, along with a public ovation and acclaim from the majority of critics.
 "Belying all doubts about its appeal", the film opened on September 17, 1953, to both commercial and critical success.

-Reviewing for La Stampa, Mario Gromo argued that it was a "film of a certain importance because of its many intelligent moments, its sound portrayal of provincial life, and because it is the second film of a young director who evidently has considerable talent ...
+Writing for La Stampa, Mario Gromo called it a "film of a certain importance because of its many intelligent moments, its sound portrayal of provincial life, and because it is the second film of a young director who evidently has considerable talent ...
 The Italian film industry now has a new director and one who puts his own personal ideas before any of the customary traditions of the trade.
 Fellini's is a fresh approach".
 "It is the atmosphere that counts most in this unusual film," wrote Francesco Càllari of the Gazzetta del Lunedì, "an intensely human and poetical atmosphere altogether estranged from the provincialism of the setting ...
 Fellini has something to say and he says it with an acute sense of observation ...
 Here is someone apart from the other young directors of post-war Italian cinema.
 Fellini has a magical touch."
-First published 31 August 1953 in the Gazzeta del Lunedi (Genoa).
 After praising Fellini's Venice triumph, Ermanno Contini of Il Secolo XIX outlined the film's weaknesses: "I Vitelloni does not have a particularly solid structure, the story is discontinuous, seeking unity through the complex symbiosis of episodes and details ...
 The narrative, built up around strong emotions and powerful situations, lacks solid organic unity, and at times this undermines the story's creative force, resulting in an imbalance of tone and pace and a certain sense of tedium.
 But such shortcomings are amply atoned for by the film's sincerity and authenticity."
 Arturo Lanocita of Corriere della Sera wrote: "I Vitelloni gives a graphic and authentic picture of certain aimless evenings, the streets populated by groups of idle youths ...
 The film is a series of annotations, hints, and allusions without unity ...
 With a touch of irony, Fellini tries to show the contrast between the way his characters see themselves and the way they really are.
 Despite its weaknesses, the film is one of the best in recent years."
 For Giulio Cesare Castello of Cinema VI, the film proved "that Fellini is the Italian film industry's most talented satirist, and an acute observer and psychologist of human behaviour.
 Like any good moralist, he knows how to give his story a meaning, to provide more than just simple entertainment".